markjfine/nrsc5-dui/README.md

 ## Version History
 1.0.0 Initial Release
-1.0.1 Fixed compatibility with display scailing
+1.0.1 Fixed compatibility with display scaling
 1.1.0 Added weather radar and traffic map viewer
 1.2.0 zefie update to modern nrsc5 build
 2.0.0 Updated to use the nrsc5 API